 Visteon was incorporated in Delaware as of January 1, 2000 with an initial capitalization of 10,000 shares of \$1.00 par value common stock authorized and 1,000 shares of common stock outstanding.
-Through a subsequent recapitalization of Visteon, the number of shares authorized and outstanding was increased to and , respectively.
-To complete the goal of independence, on , 2000, a special committee of Ford's Board of Directors, pursuant to full Board authorization, approved a pro rata distribution (or spin-off) to Ford common and Class B stockholders of record at the close of business on , 2000, the record date for the spin-off, of all shares of Visteon common stock owned by Ford.
-In this spin-off, Ford will distribute shares of Visteon common stock for each share of Ford common or Class B stock held at the close of business on the record date.
+Through a subsequent recapitalization of Visteon, the number of common shares authorized and outstanding was increased to 500,000,000 and 130,000,000, respectively.
+In addition, 50,000,000 shares of preferred stock, par value \$1.00 per share, were authorized, none of which were issued.
+To complete the goal of independence, on

+, 2000, a special committee of Ford's Board of Directors, pursuant to full Board authorization, approved a pro rata distribution (or spin-off) to Ford common and Class B stockholders of record at the close of business on

+, 2000, the record date for the spin-off, of all shares of Visteon common stock owned by Ford.

 For purposes of Notes to Financial Statements, Visteon means Ford's global automotive components and systems business, regardless of the form of legal ownership, which has been treated by Ford as a separate operating segment, unless the context requires otherwise.
-Visteon is comprised of over 81,000 designated employees located in 49 technical facilities and sales offices and 83 owned and leased plants in 21 countries throughout the world.
+Visteon is comprised of over 81,000 designated employees located in 49 technical facilities and sales offices and 84 owned and leased plants in 23 countries throughout the world.
 Approximately 41% of Visteon-designated hourly employees are represented by the United Auto Workers ("UAW") union under collective bargaining agreements with Ford (75% are associated with a union of one form or another).
-For purposes of the earnings per share calculation, the shares outstanding, which reflect the recapitalization discussed above, are treated as outstanding for all periods presented.
+For purposes of the earnings per share calculation, the 130,000,000 shares outstanding, which reflect the recapitalization discussed above, are treated as outstanding for all periods presented.
 There were no potentially dilutive securities outstanding during the periods presented.
 For purposes of Notes to Financial Statements, Ford means Ford Motor Company and its majority-owned, consolidated subsidiaries unless the context requires otherwise.